awsdocs/amazon-s3-userguide/doc_source/transfer-acceleration-examples.md

 ```

 If you want to use the accelerate endpoint for some AWS CLI commands but not others, you can use either one of the following two methods:
-+ Use the accelerate endpoint per command by setting the `--endpoint-url` parameter to `https://s3-accelerate.amazonaws.com` or `http://s3-accelerate.amazonaws.com` for any s3 or s3api command\.
++ Use the accelerate endpoint for any s3 or s3api command by setting the `--endpoint-url` parameter to `https://s3-accelerate.amazonaws.com`\.
 + Set up separate profiles in your AWS Config file\.
 For example, create one profile that sets `use_accelerate_endpoint` to `true` and a profile that does not set `use_accelerate_endpoint`\.
 When you run a command, specify which profile you want to use, depending upon whether you want to use the accelerate endpoint\.

 ### Uploading an object to a bucket enabled for Transfer Acceleration<a name="transfer-acceleration-examples-aws-cli-3"></a>